-Angela Murphy specializes in mid-nineteenth century US social history, with particular interest in issues of race and ethnicity and in the social reform movements of the era.
+Angela F. Murphy specializes in mid-nineteenth century US social history, with particular interest in issues of race and ethnicity and in the social reform movements of the era.

 Educational Background :

 Ph.D. - University of Houston